mralexhay/Booky/README.md

 ### ⚙️ SHORTCUTS ACTIONS

-Booky has five actions ('intents') that it provides to the Shortcuts app:
+Booky has five actions (or 'intents') that it provides to the Shortcuts app:

 #### ADD BOOK
 > Add a new book to the library.